 Today the Church celebrates the feast of St. John of Kanty, a 15th-century professor and priest in Krakow.
 He was known not only as an orthodox teacher of the faith, but also for his piety and kindness.

 He is also known as St. John Cantius, perhaps even more so now with the establishment in 1998 of the Canons Regular of St. John Cantius, a thriving religious community of men under his patronage.

 The members of the Canons Regular of St. John Cantius seek personal sanctity by imitating Christ in radical opposition to the values of this world.
 They wish to “Restore the Sacred” in the Church, in the world, and in their own lives in pursuit not only of their own sanctification, but also the salvation and sanctification of all.

 The Canons Regular of St. John Cantius’ mission, in the context of parish ministry, is to help Catholics rediscover a profound sense of the sacred through solemn liturgies, devotions, sacred art, sacred music, as well as instruction in Church heritage, catechetics, and Catholic culture.
-Read the rest of this entry »
+Continue reading Restoring the Sacred

 These priests have just established a new American foundation: the Canonry of St. Leopold, in Long Island, New York.
 Click here for the second part of the interview and for more information on supporting their mission.
 You may also check them out on Facebook.

 The canons’ blending of community life with diocesan ministry offers new possibilities for U.S.-based priests.